Stacey Putka: Breaking through the fear and misunderstanding surrounding incarceration

 I didn’t have experience starting a nonprofit or running a business—I was a social worker and therapist by trade—but we had a great team of co-founders with complementary skills and a shared belief that this could work.
 We didn’t miss a single week of programming, and that commitment built the foundation for what Breakthrough is today.
 Because of that experience, Jason Hogan, who was one of the men in that original group, now leads our programs and services team.
 He says he shows up for others now because we showed up for him back then.

-In the beginning, almost all our funding came from individual donors—especially from within the Boulder community.
-Our co-founders Jenn and Jason Mendelson rallied support from their personal and professional networks when we didn’t yet have the data that foundations wanted to see.
-Early belief in us allowed us to grow from a $300,000 budget and staff of just two-and-a-half members to now serving six facilities across Colorado with seven full-time staff including a data integrity intern.Those early investments from donors allowed us to prove our model—ultimately obtaining funding from Colorado’s largest foundations and the US Department of Labor.
-The leadership at the Department of Corrections has been so supportive of this work by allowing us access to the facility and investing their staff's time and energy into this work.
-As we’ve expanded, we’ve made sure to raise funds for each site before launching programming, ensuring we can start and finish strong.
+The leadership at the Department of Corrections (DOC) has been so supportive of this work by allowing us access to the facilities and investing their staff's time and energy into this work.
+As we’ve expanded, we’ve made sure to raise all the funds we need for each site before launching programming.
 The Morgridge Family Foundation’s investment was especially pivotal—it helped us secure funding not just for in-facility programming, but also for guaranteed post-release services for every graduate.

 What makes Breakthrough’s approach different?

 Our Inside-Out model builds trust.
-Because our team begins working with participants while they’re incarcerated, and stays with them after release, they have time to plan, prepare, and activate that plan.
+Because our team begins working with participants while they’re incarcerated and stays with them after release, they have time to plan, prepare, and activate that plan.

 It’s like saying, tomorrow I’ll start a diet—but you haven’t shopped for food or planned what you’ll cook.
 Without preparation, real change is almost impossible.
 Breakthrough gives people the tools, resources, and relationships to make their plans real.
-And ultimately, this isn’t about being “soft on crime.”
+Ultimately, this isn’t about being “soft on crime.”
 It’s about public safety.
 When people are housed, employed, and stable, they’re less likely to commit crimes.
 Believing in people—and giving them the chance to believe in themselves—is one of the best public safety strategies there is.

 How do you measure and prove your impact?

-What hurdles have you faced engaging community members, and how have you overcome them?
+What hurdles have you faced engaging community members and how have you overcome them?

 We’ve learned that connection changes everything.
 When someone in prison meets a community member who believes in them, their world expands.
 And once volunteers see that transformation, they can’t unsee it.
-About 70% of volunteers who come in once return again, and that speaks volumes.
+About 70% of volunteers who come in once return, and that speaks volumes.
 As Jason Hogan often says, “When someone sees themselves as part of a community, they show up differently.”
 That’s the essence of Breakthrough.

-Want to learn more?
+Want to learn more about Breakthrough?
 Watch this video or sign up to volunteer.
-Stacey’s inspiring TedX Boulder talk is here.
+Stacey’s inspiring TedxBoulder talk can be found here.

 Related Stories